-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 "There's no reason to bite a second time.
 In this case the shark was clearly able to diagnose that this was a biological failure, so it became something else.
 It was a repeated engagement that led to catastrophic outcomes.
 It became an attack."

-Dr Pepin-Neff said it wasn't clear why this shark should act in this out-of-character manner, but all sharks were different and had different temperaments.
+Pepin-Neff said it wasn't clear why this shark should act in this out-of-character manner, but all sharks were different and had different temperaments.

 It was possible in this case hunger had led it to act more ferociously.